sagemath/trac_to_gh/Issue 8806.md

 # Issue 8806: update the README.txt in sage-4.4.1 to reflect improved platform and compiler support

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8806

 Original creator: was